 It seems like everyone wants to be product-led in the world of SaaS, but if you’ve been on the journey - it’s not easy.

-You’ve got the most talented product, growth, sales, and marketing talent at your disposal, but they aren’t reaching their potential because they cannot access the right data to inform their go-to-market strategy.
+You’ve got the most talented product, growth, sales, and marketing talent at your disposal, but they aren’t reaching their potential because they can't access the right data to inform their go-to-market strategy.